 The Creative Sector Response and Recovery

-The Creative Sector Recovery Team, convened by the Vermont Creative Network in response to the Covid-19 outbreak, provides guidance to state officials and Governor’s Economic Mitigation and Recovery Task Force to ensure that the needs and assets of the creative sector are considered and included as they create strategies for the reopening and recovery of Vermont’s economy.
+The Creative Sector Recovery Team was convened by the Vermont Creative Network in response to the Covid-19 outbreak.
+The team provided guidance to state officials and Governor’s Economic Mitigation and Recovery Task Force to ensure that the needs and assets of the creative sector were considered and included in the initial strategies for the reopening and recovery of Vermont’s economy.
+The Council thanks the following members for their contributions:

 - Jennifer Carlo, director, Circus Smirkus